 When working on and completing a Micro-credential, it is important to understand the 3 distinct types of indicators that assessors will use to assess your artifacts.

-Completion Indicators are found to the right of the artifact.
+The Pre-Assessment Check is found to the right of the artifact.

 - You may see that a subset of the artifacts are complete, but they have NOT YET been assessed for competency.
 Only once all artifacts are complete will the submission move on to a BloomBoard assessor.

 - For support on updating an incomplete submission, go to the support article Updating an Incomplete Submission (BL/CS)